 The U.S. Geological Survey monitors volcanoes in the United States.
 Their interactive map allows you to learn about any volcano in the country.

 The Nature Conservancy offers 11 virtual field trips.
-For example, students can explore a coastal rainforest while in a canoe or unlock the secrets of coral reefs in the Dominican Republic.
+For example, students can explore a coastal rain forest from a virtual canoe or unlock the secrets of coral reefs in the Dominican Republic.
 Each video is about 45 minutes long.

 This virtual field trip from Great Lakes Now has three components: coastal wetlands, algae, and lake sturgeon.
 Each video is a quick five minutes.